Dixon Surveillance Video Shows Man Ask ‘How Much For The Little Girl?’

 “Maybe he’s not by law, committing or breaking any laws, but its very unnerving,” Porto said.
 “And I don’t feel safe.”

-Porto says social media posts have pointed to similar exchanges around Dixon with this man and children.MORE NEWS: Bicyclist In Critical Condition After Being Hit By Alleged DUI Driver On American River Parkway In Sacramento
+Porto says social media posts have pointed to similar exchanges around Dixon with this man and children.MORE NEWS: Fox Family Finds Home In Urban Sacramento County

 Police say they have not been called, but ask anyone with more information, to reach out to them.